vinodkumarhs1962/skinspire_V2/Project_docs/User Authorization/User_management_approach.md

 CI/CD: Establish continuous integration and deployment pipelines to streamline the development process.

 Conclusion
-The SkinSpire Hospital Management System has a solid foundation with working authentication, encryption, and database architecture.
+The Skinspire Hospital Management System has a solid foundation with working authentication, encryption, and database architecture.
 The next phase should focus on building the user interface and implementing the core business modules, starting with user management and patient-facing features.
 The project demonstrates good technical practices with proper separation of concerns, comprehensive testing, and security-first thinking.
 By following the recommended implementation plan, the team can efficiently deliver the complete system with all the planned functionality while maintaining the high quality standards already established.1 / 2RetryVKThank you.
 How do we go about developing user management?
-Project structure and Other artifacts are in project knowledge.EditStrategized comprehensive user management implementation for SkinSpire project.3sI need to develop a comprehensive plan for implementing user management in the SkinSpire project.
+Project structure and Other artifacts are in project knowledge.EditStrategized comprehensive user management implementation for Skinspire project.3sI need to develop a comprehensive plan for implementing user management in the Skinspire project.
 Let me analyze the existing structure and artifacts to create a detailed approach.
 From the provided information, I understand:

 The project already has authentication and security infrastructure working